This Knowledge Base article will show you how to set up your IOS device in order to use OpenDNS.

 These instructions only work for Wi-Fi connections because iOS does not allow you to change the DNS servers when connected to cellular networks.
 Also, the changes are network specific, so you'll need to change the DNS servers every time you connect to a new wireless network.
-The good news is that iOS remembers the settings, so you won't have to do anything the second time you connect to a network.
+The good news is that iOS remembers the settings, so you won't have to repeat these changes whenever you reconnect to a known network.

-- From the iPhone's home screen, tap Settings.
+- From the IOS device's home screen, tap Settings

 - Tap Wi-Fi.
-The available wireless networks in range of your iPhone appear, as shown below.
+The available wireless networks in range of your IOS device appear.

-Find your wireless network in the list, and then click the arrow.
-The screen shown below appears.
+Find your wireless network in the list, and then click the symbol as shown below.